diegomarquez/side-scrolling-shooting-game/README.md

     make word 'website' a link to bower make it clear that you need to install grunt-cli Rebuild docs and examples
+  	- Make sure all the examples work with all the new changes in game-buildre core

 Generator
   Fix .gitignore generation